Technology · Knowledge & Insight

 Governance and risk controls

 Governance is not a phase, it is a layer.
-From the first Discovery interview, we capture the risk lens — for saas, that includes customer data handling, hallucinated support, security claims, and lifecycle communication quality.
+From the first Discovery interview, we capture the risk lens — for SaaS, that includes customer data handling, hallucinated support, security claims, and lifecycle communication quality.
 The architecture decisions in Build (source curation, prompt versioning, reviewer SLA, audit log retention) follow from that lens.
 By the time Run starts, the controls are part of the operating cadence, not a compliance overlay.

 How we report ROI